-Factors contributing to the rise in homelessness include a lack of housing affordable to low- and moderate-income persons, increases in the number of persons whose income falls below the poverty level, reductions in subsidies to the poor, drug/alcohol abuse, and the de-institutionalization of the mentally ill.
-The recent housing market and economic conditions have also resulted in some families facing homelessness due to foreclosures, unemployment, and/or underemployment.
-On any given night in Orange County, approximately 6,860 people are homeless.
-Homeless people in Orange County are diverse: they are young and old, men and women, chronic and newly homeless, alone or in families.
+housing market and economic conditions have also resulted in some families facing homelessness due to foreclosures, unemployment, and/or underemployment.
+County of Orange recognizes that fully engaging in efforts to end homelessness requires a deeply involved community and accurate information.
+The 2019 Point On any given night in Orange County, approximately 6,860 people are homeless.
+Homeless people in Orange County are diverse: they are young and old, men Factors contributing to the rise in homelessness include a lack of housing affordable to low- and moderate-income persons, increases in the number of persons whose income falls below the poverty level, reductions in subsidies to the poor, drug/alcohol abuse, and the de-institutionalization of the mentally ill.
+The recent and women, chronic and newly homeless, alone or in families.
 Despite their differences, each homeless person is in need of safe and permanent housing.
-The County of Orange recognizes that fully engaging in efforts to end homelessness requires a deeply involved community and accurate information.
-The 2019 Point in Time Count is a result of the commitment of County officials, service providers, volunteers, 211OC staff and leadership, and homeless people themselves.
+The in Time Count is a result of the commitment of County officials, service providers, volunteers, 2110C staff and leadership, and homeless people themselves.